mozilla/pkipolicy/rootstore/policy.md

 its ability to use Mozilla trademarks in connection with its versions of the software; see the Mozilla trademark policy for more information.

-This policy applies, as appropriate, to the following certificates:
+This policy applies, as appropriate, to certificates matching any of the
+following:

-- CA certificates applying for inclusion in, or included in, Mozilla Products;
+1. CA certificates applying for inclusion in, or included in, Mozilla Products.
-and

-- certificates which have at least one valid, unrevoked chain up to such a CA certificate and which have either:
+2. Intermediate certificates which have at least one valid, unrevoked chain up to such a CA certificate and which are not technically constrained such that they are unable to issue server or email certificates.
+Such technical constraints could consist of either:
+   * an Extended Key Usage (EKU) extension which does not contain either of the id-kp-serverAuth and id-kp-emailProtection EKUs; or:
+   * name constraints which do not allow SANs of any of the following types: dNSName, iPAddress, SRVName, rfc822Name

+3. End-entity certificates which have at least one valid, unrevoked chain up to such a CA certificate through intermediate certificates which are all in scope, such end-entity certificates having either:
    * an Extended Key Usage (EKU) extension which contains one or more of the id-kp-serverAuth and id-kp-emailProtection EKUs; or:
    * no EKU extension.

 Please contact Mozilla at [certificates@mozilla.org](mailto:certificates@mozilla.org) for more